 Set Up a Patio Herb Corner

 Create a dedicated herb corner on your patio with pots of varying sizes.
 I love relaxing there with a cup of tea, surrounded by the scent of fresh herbs.
+To keep your pots organized and make repotting easier, consider adding a stylish planting table to the space.

 Make a DIY Vertical Garden

 Create a vertical garden by stacking pots or using a wall-mounted planter.
 My DIY vertical setup turned a dull wall into a vibrant herb display.
+You can find plenty of other indoor wall garden ideas to suit any room in your home.

 Use a Recycled Container